avble/py-demo-blog/readme.md

 # Introduction
-There are various web framework out there.
-They are included but not all, Django, Flask, etc.
+To write a web application, there are various web framework out there.
-The Python itself also provides Internet Protocols and Support library.
+They are included but not all, Django, Flask, etc. The Python itself also provides a build-in library for developing web application, it is Internet Protocols and Support library.

-This writing intends to use the library provided by Python only.
+This writing intends to use the library provided by Python to demonstrate writing a restfull Api for blog web-application.

-The application is to make the restful api for serving database.
-It does not depend on third library.
-It depends only on the python standard library

 For rest api:
-+ Use python built-in library
++ Use python built-in library, Internet Protocols and Support library.

 For database:
 + The python has specified the database interface at PEP 249.
-Each instant database such as PostgresSQL, MySQL, etc have its own implementation.
+Each instance database such as PostgresSQL, MySQL, sqlite3, etc have its own implementation.
+For this demonstration of blog web-application, the sqlite3 is selected.

-Talks is always cheaper than the some demonstration
+Talk is always cheaper than the actual works.

 # Implementaion
 ## Rest API